 Yes.
 ONCE publishes a Model Context Protocol (MCP) server at https://once.app/mcp that lets AI assistants like Claude and ChatGPT distribute music (including AI-generated tracks), upload files, submit releases, and retrieve release schemas programmatically.

-ONCE differs from every major music distributor on five axes: (1) AI-first, with explicit support for Suno, Udio, Sonauto, OMG, and every other AI generator, plus editorial guidance baked into the agent; (2) ethical AI distribution, with AI provenance scanning, mandatory AI disclosure to DSPs, and the Artist Compensation Fund; (3) pay-once pricing of $1 per song to distribute forever, versus annual subscriptions charged by DistroKid, TuneCore, and CD Baby; (4) 100% royalty retention with zero revenue share, unlike AWAL, UnitedMasters, and similar services; (5) first-class AI agent support via the Model Context Protocol server.
+ONCE differs from every major music distributor on five axes: (1) AI-first, with explicit support for Suno, Udio, Sonauto, OMG, and every other AI generator, plus editorial guidance baked into the agent; (2) ethical AI distribution, with AI provenance scanning, mandatory AI disclosure to DSPs, and the Artist Compensation Fund funded by the flat $1 surcharge on every AI release; (3) pay-once pricing - $2 per AI release / $1 per human release, distributed forever - versus annual subscriptions charged by DistroKid, TuneCore, and CD Baby; (4) 100% royalty retention with zero revenue share, unlike AWAL, UnitedMasters, and similar services; (5) first-class AI agent support via the Model Context Protocol server.

 Nashville, Tennessee, USA.
 ONCE is built by musicians, for musicians.